 I am proud to have contributed to the development of rugby in the US and I am confident that one day USA Rugby can indeed become a tier 1 rugby nation once again.
 But it’s not likely to be in this generation.

 Author: Terry Han

 I grew up in New Zealand playing every sport under the sun but my passion is with rugby.
-I have since developed a curiosity and a keen eye for coaching and analysis.
+I have since developed a keen eye for coaching and analysis.
 I am a student of the game; taking every opportunity to learn from high performance coaches.
 I have previously coached in the USA and now ply my trade in Canada.